-Gitlab is a web-based DevOps lifecycle management tool developed by GitLab Inc. It provides git version control repository management, issue tracking, To-Do list, continuous integration and deployment (CI/CD) pipelines for the applications.
+Gitlab is a web-based DevOps lifecycle management tool developed by GitLab Inc. It provides git version control repository management, issue tracking, a To-Do list, continuous integration, and deployment (CI/CD) pipelines for the applications.
 Gitlab also supports integration with various services.

-The Community edition of Gitlab is available free for use on development and production environment.
-It provides large number of features required for small to large scale companies.
+The Community edition of Gitlab is available free for use in the development and production environment.
+It provides a large number of features required for small to large-scale companies.
 The enterprise edition provides more features but required a paid license.

 This tutorial will help you to install Gitlab on Ubuntu 20.04 LTS Linux system.
 You are going to install Gitlab community edition using this tutorial.

 Login to your Ubuntu 20.04 system with sudo privileged account.

 Then upgrade the current packages to the latest version.